danealohabib/econ-472/README.md

 # female scientists and biomedicine

-see pdf for a draft of my senior thesis in economics
+see pdf for a draft